microsoft/project-oagents/samples/support-center/README.md

 - Customer initiates a session with the Support Center team.
 Their first interaction is with a Dispatcher Agent
 - Dispatcher Agent identifies the type of inquiry and dispatches to the appropriate sub-agent.

-**2. Authentication**
+**2. Conversation**

-- If customer authentication is required, the Dispatcher Agent dispatches to the User Authentication Agent.
+- If customer is having a generic conversation, the Dispatcher Agent dispatches to the User Authentication Agent.
-- The User Authentication Agent verifies the customer and reports back.

 **3. QnA**

-- For generic queries, the Dispatcher Agent delegates to the QnA Agent.
+- For generic internal queries, the Dispatcher Agent delegates to the QnA Agent.
+- The QnA Agent has the knowledge based on different documents that has been seeded (and vectorised) into a Qdrant database.
-- The QnA Agent responds to the customer based on the inquiry.
+- The QnA Agent responds to the customer based on the inquiry following the RAG pattern.

+**4. Invoice**

+- For questions about invoices, the Dispatcher Agent delegates to the Invoice Agent.
+- The Invoice Agent has the knowledge based on different invoices that has been processed by Azure Document Intelligence to extract fields in the invoices and seeded (and vectorised) into Azure AI Search.
+- The Invoice Agent responds to the customer based on the inquiry following the RAG pattern.

-**4. Specific Task Handling**
+**5. Specific Task Handling**

 - For specific tasks, the Dispatcher Agent delegates to the relevant sub agent:
   - Customer Info Agent: Reads and Updates customer information.
   - Invoice Agent: Investigates invoice issues.
-  - Discount Agent: Handles discount requests.
+  - QnA Agent: Handles internal knowledge requests.

-**5. Human Agent Involvement**

-- For complex issues or escalations, the Dispatcher Agent delegate to human agents.
-- Human agents receive comprehensive interaction summaries for context.
+  - Conversation Agent: Handles generic conversations.

 **6. Post-Interaction**